 The official Government Agency responsible for measuring heights in The Netherlands is Actueel Hoogtebestand Nederland (AHN).
 The AHN data are freely available for everybody, and the map below is from their website and shows the elevations in The Netherlands in great detail.

 The colors of the map are self-explanatory:

 - Dark blue is land well below sea level and found in the polders in the country’s western part and the IJsselmeer.

 - Dark green is land around sea level and vulnerable to flooding.

-- Light green, yellow, and orange are well above the average sea level.
+- Light green, yellow, and orange are above average sea level.

 Map Of The Netherlands Below Sea Level

 This map shows what The Netherlands will look like if the low-lying areas are flooded.
 Cities like Amsterdam and Rotterdam will be completely underwater.
-All in all, 59% of The Netherlands can be flooded, which is devastating for this densely populated country.
+59% of The Netherlands can be flooded, devastating for this densely populated country.